 The good news is that it is possible and here are some tips for making it happen.

 This may seem like an odd tip to start with, but here’s the key point to take away.
 You should only socialise when you actually want to.
-You should not let yourself be pressured into socialising because someone else thinks you should.
+As a first-time buyer saving, you should not let yourself be pressured into socialising because someone else thinks you should.

 For example, if a colleague you really like is having leaving drinks and you want to see them off, then, providing you can afford it, it’s fine to spend the money going out and having a good time.